 Before coming to the divine word “Waheguru” let me take examples of few words spoken in the similar style in URDU language.

-Like “Haal-E-Dil”, “Shehenshah-E-Taj” or even “Shah-E-Shehenshah” which is used for singing praises of Guru Gobind Singh Ji.
+Like “Haal-E-Dil”, “Shehenshah-E-Hind” or even “Shah-E-Shehenshah” which is used for singing praises of Guru Gobind Singh Ji.

 Now as the above mentioned words are written in a particular style, similarly they are also defined in a particular way where the second word (after the -E- ) comes first defining the other.